ethcatherders/EIPIP/All EIPIP Meetings/Meeting 028.md

-# Date for Next Meeting: November 18 at 1500 UTC
+# Date for Next Meeting: amrch 24 at 1500 UTC